 Martim Brion (Lisbon, 1986)

 Martim Brion’s work investigates the continued aesthetic potential of a simplified language of colour and form.
 This investigation is carried out using two distinct approaches: the construction of objects and the recording of photographs.
 The objects and the photographs are in a dialogue: they approach the same problem or set of interests from two different angles.
-In the objects, colour is used to deconstruct the simplicity, setting up spatial questions that link the work to the surrounding architecture and how one perceives the object in the space.
+In the objects, colour is used to deconstruct the simplicity, setting up spatial questions that link the work to the surrounding architecture and how one perceives the object in the space, as well as painting.

 Brion’s photographs, show a picture of the artist as observer and discoverer, looking at the world rather than trying to change it.
 The photographs find a similar formal language in reality to the one that is represented by the sculptures.
 If the sculptures appear to show themselves as primal, original objects, then the photographs link their language back to what already exists in reality.